 Billy Richards, circa 1949

 Probably the best-known one-armed banjo player was a man named Emory Martin, who for many years was part of the successful Renfro Valley Barn Dance, based in Renfro Valley, Kentucky.
+There is an audio-only track of him playing live here on YouTube.
 This first picture of Emory shows him performing live on stage in Mount Pleasant, Texas, around 1950 (thanks to Andrew Brown for the photo).
 Jack Anglin of Johnny & Jack is on the far left, and on the wall on both sides of the stage you can see the showposter advertising Johnny & Jack and Emory Martin.

 Another picture of Emory Martin, from a Renfro Valley newspaper circular that my Grandma had in her basement until I nabbed it.
 The Renfro Valley tent show had passed through Floyd, Virginia, in the 1940s, but she had no memory of Emory!
 Both my grandmothers took senior trips to visit the Renfro Valley Barn Dance up into their 80s (and the show still going strong today! www.renfrovalley.com).